Research

 Grady Research Radio Podcast

 Grady Research Radio highlights the research and expertise coming out of Grady College, advancing knowledge, innovation and creation in the fields of journalism, advertising, public relations, and entertainment and media studies.
-It is produced and hosted by Jackson Schroeder, public relations specialist at Grady College.

 Listen on Apple Podcasts, Spotify or Stitcher.